PythonRSAS/pythonrsas.github.io/_posts/2022-07-01-1-Sorting-algorithms-2.md

 One problem with the above code is that at the end, our input array is altered: it is missing the last element because of <span class="coding">pop()</span>.

-It is easy to fix that, we just let one side is strictly less than pivot, and right side be greater or equal to pivot.
+It is easy to fix that, we use slicing instead of pop().

 Below snippet is adapted from the book ["Python Cookbook"](https://www.oreilly.com/library/view/python-cookbook/0596001673/ch02s12.html).